MOTIVA — Work Motivation Profile · BD SELECT

 Assessment date: June 12, 2026 · BD SELECT · SAMPLE REPORT — simulated responses

 How to read these scores.
-MOTIVA measures the relative strength of each motivational driver within this person, so a low driver is simply less energising and not a weakness.
+MOTIVA measures how strong each driver is compared with the candidate's other drivers.
+A low driver simply gives less energy.
+It is not a weakness.
 What matters most is the gap between what each driver wants and what the current role supplies.
 Read the drivers as priorities, not as marks out of ten.

 1